gjohl/ml-practice/notes/software/system_design_notes.md

                  Database consistency is different from system consistency which states the data should be the same across all nodes.
 - Isolation -    Concurrently executing transactions are isolated from each other.
                  Avoids race conditions if multiple clients are accessing the same database record.
-- Durability -   Once a transaction is commited to the database, it is permanently preserved.
+- Durability -   Once a transaction is committed to the database, it is permanently preserved.
                  Backups and transaction logs can restore committed transactions in the case of a failure.

 Relational databases are a good fit when: